Juan Serrano Oteiza

-Life & Career
+Life and career

 His father taught him the craft of fan making, but he devoted his life to political activism.
 It is not known if he received any formal legal training.
 He may have been a notary, but this has not been firmly established.

 He began his political involvement with the Federal Democratic Republican Party.
 Later, he joined "Fomento de las Artes", a center for popular education, becoming its First Secretary and one of its most influential members.

 In 1869, under the influence of Giuseppe Fanelli, he became one of the first members of the new provisional section of the First International (AIT) in Madrid, Following the dissolution of that organization in 1873, he and Tomás González Morago established El Orden (The Command), a clandestine journal that was published from 1875 to 1878.